19hours/sg-statutes/Acts/Co-operative Societies Act.md

 7.

-The qualifications for membership, the terms of admission of members, the entrance or affiliation fees, if any, payable, and the mode of admission.
+The qualifications for membership (including the pre‑existing common bond of association or community of interest among the members), the terms of admission of members, the entrance or affiliation fees, if any, payable, and the mode of admission.

+[S 439/2019 wef 20/06/2019]

 8.